waylaidwanderer/gemini-plays-pokemon-public/notepad.md

     - The Hiker on 1F will move if a 'Hiker' Pokémon (like Geodude) is in the party lead.
 (Result: Failed.
 Dialogue unchanged.)

 # VII.
 Future Agent & Tool Ideas

 - **Team Composition Agent:** Analyze Pokedex and suggest teams for specific challenges (e.g., Gyms) based on type coverage and known opponent rosters.
 - **Grinding Optimizer Agent:** Suggest optimal grinding locations based on party levels, target EXP, and wild Pokémon data from known areas.
+- **pc_shuffler_agent:** Takes party, PC box, and target Pokémon as input.
+Outputs the optimal sequence of deposits/withdrawals/swaps to retrieve the target, accounting for the buggy PC mechanics.
+- **party_swap_lead tool:** Automates swapping the second Pokémon in the party to the lead position.

 # VIII.
 Contingency Plans

 - **Mt.
 Moon Progression:** If all current hypotheses for the Hiker/Grunt puzzle fail, the core assumption that this is the only path forward may be incorrect.
 The contingency plan is to perform a full re-exploration of all floors of Mt.
 Moon, looking for hidden paths, interactable scenery, or different outcomes from previously-used warps that might have been missed.
-- **elevated_ground:** Inaccessible from 'ground' tiles unless via 'steps'.
-Acts as a separate plane of movement.
-- **ladder_down/ladder_up:** Function as warps between floors.

-# IX.
-Future Agent & Tool Ideas
-- **pc_shuffler_agent:** Takes party, PC box, and target Pokémon as input.
-Outputs the optimal sequence of deposits/withdrawals/swaps to retrieve the target, accounting for the buggy PC mechanics.
-- **party_swap_lead tool:** Automates swapping the second Pokémon in the party to the lead position.